What Is The Difference Between MEA vs. Ammonia in Hair Colors?

 |TOLUENE-2.5-DIAMINE or TOLUENE-2.5 SULFATE||0.05||2.2||4|

-The lowest concentration of PPD found in NATULIQUE is 0.04% and the lowest concentration of PTD and/or Toluene-2.5-Diamine found in NATULIQUE is 0.04%.
-Compared to NATULIQUE’s competitors on the market which contains up to 0.12% PPD and 2.2% PTD and/or Toluene-2.5-Diamine.
+The lowest concentration of PPD found in NATULIQUE is 0.04% and the concentration of PTD and/or Toluene-2.5-Diamine found in NATULIQUE is 0.05%.
+Compared to NATULIQUE’s competitors on the market which contains up to 0.25% PPD and 2.2% PTD and/or Toluene-2.5-Diamine.

 What Have We Learned?

 Summing up, there is no such thing as 100% organic hair colors BUT there are some natural hair colors out there and even some with certified organic ingredients.
 You should definitely avoid hair colors containing ammonia, as this is toxic for both you and your clients.
-The compound that replaces ammonia is MEA and is derived from coconut and is therefore more natural.
+The compound that replaces ammonia is MEA.
 What makes the hair colors permanent is a compound known as PPD or PTD but these ingredients are not harmful to you if you don’t have an allergy and only added in small amounts in order to make the hair color permanent.

 This is the lay of the land.
 Are you surprised?
 But who are we to say this?
 We are NATULIQUE.
 What do we do?
 We provide professional hairdressers, chair renters and salon owners with natural, professional hair colors containing certified organic ingredients that are not tested on animals.